Azithromycin, 500 mg 3 pcs

 Indications

-Infectious inflammatory diseases caused by microorganisms sensitive to azithromycin:
+Infectious and inflammatory diseases caused by microorganisms sensitive to azithromycin:

 ̶ infections of the upper respiratory tract and ENT organs (sinusitis, tonsillitis, pharyngitis, otitis media);

-̶ Lower respiratory tract infections (acute bronchitis, exacerbation of chronic bronchitis, pneumonia, including that caused by atypical pathogens);
+̶ lower respiratory tract infections (acute bronchitis, exacerbation of chronic bronchitis, pneumonia, including those caused by atypical pathogens);

-̶ Skin and soft tissue infections (rye, impetigo, secondary infected dermatoses, acne vulgaris of moderate severity);
+̶ infections of the skin and soft tissues (erysipelas, impetigo, secondary infected dermatoses, moderate acne vulgaris);

 ̶ urinary tract infections caused by Chlamydia trachomatis (urethritis, cervicitis);